 By the age of 18, Bowen had already secured championships in both the NBL and SBL (NBL1 West), marking an impressive early career.

 Bowen received a scholarship to attend the Australian Institute of Sport (Canberra) in 2017.
-He spent two years year there and played for the program’s state league team (2017, 2018, 2019).
+He spent three years year there and played for the program’s state league team (2017, 2018, 2019).

 Kyle Bowen made his NBL debut with the Perth Wildcats at 18 years of age.
 He went scoreless in his first NBL game.